Paulxia/osmbrowser/readme.txt

 ./osmbrowser <mapfile.osm>
 this will create a mapfile.osm.cache for faster loading the next time.
-You can safely delete that if you're not interested in faster loading,
+You can safely delete that if you're not interested in faster loading, when you specify a - as filename, osmbrowser wil read from stdin (only osm format atm, no cache files).
+This is useful if you have a alrge osm file and don't want to unzip it. for example bzcat netherlands.osm.bz2 | ./osmbrowser - this will create a file stdin.cache, which you camn use to open faster the next time ./osmbrowser stdin.cache

 interface explanation